 The Great Northern Catskill region has some of the best hiking and outdoor activities in New York State.
-In the 20th-century, the Catskills became a popular summer vacationing spot for well-to-do families seeking a break from the city.
+In the 20th century, the Catskills became a popular summer vacationing spot for well-to-do families seeking a break from the city.
 During its resort heyday, the Catskills boasted over 500 hotels and served as inspiration for the movie “Dirty Dancing”.

 What Area is Considered the Catskills?

-Are the Catskills nice?
+Are the Catskills a Nice Destination?

 Where to Stay When Visiting the Catskills?